 However, everything is susceptible to hardware failure and while it most likely won’t happen, there is always a possibility as hardware can fail.
 In this article, we’re going to take a look at how to recover data from RAID hard drives on Mac.

-5 Tools to Recover Data From Raid Array
+5 Tools to Recover Data from Raid Array

 1. R-Studio